ICANN may kick .xxx into new gTLD round

 Kevin Murphy, Editor

-Kevin Murphy is a journalist and analyst with 16 years of experience covering the domain name industry.
+Kevin Murphy is a journalist and analyst with 26 years of experience covering the domain name industry and ICANN community.
 He attended his first ICANN meeting — ICANN’s second ever — in Berlin in 1999.

 Formerly US Bureau Chief with Datamonitor, reporting on the internet technology sector on a daily basis for Computer Business Review and ComputerWire, Murphy was also a regular contributor to The Register.